Dandelions are 100% edible: flowers, leaves and roots. According to PFAF:

 - the flowers buds can be used as fritters, or like capers, after preserving in vinegar; the flowers can be eaten either raw or cooked, with a rather bitter taste, or made into tea; with the petals you can make wine.

-- leaves can be eaten both raw and cooked, and are rather nutritious; they can also used to flavour beer and soft drink, as well as
+- leaves can be eaten both raw and cooked, and are rather nutritious; they can also used to flavour beer and soft drinks, as well as

 - the roots, also used as flavouring, or as a coffee substitute (I remember my auntie using it, either on its own or to bulk up her arabica).